 Universally, the fat under the skin is divided into two depths, the superficial and deep planes.

-In contrast, VASER liposuction allows for use of an ultrasound probe that emulsifies the fat into a liquid form; once in a liquid form, the fat can be drained comprehensively from both the superficial as well as the deep fat layers.
+In contrast, VASER liposuction allows for use of an ultrasound probe.
+This special probe emulsifies the fat into a liquid form.
+Once in a liquid form, a suction removes it undamaged for possible reuse.
+Note: almost all the fat is gone from both the superficial as well as the deep fat layers.

 Overcoming Bad Liposuction Results with VASER Lipo featuring Dr. Arian Mowlavi